drkps7/billing-inventory-system/README.md

 });
 ```

-Also update the `COMPANY` constant with your business details.
+Also update the `COMPANY` constant near the top with your business details.

 ### 3. Firestore Security Rules